 For those who like it all in one, Grund is a great place to go.
 At its core, it's a beer garden.
 Sitting with a sparkling beer or a cooling lemonade under a sun umbrella gives you a nice feeling of summer even in spring.
 It's a perfect place to sit back, relax, and just do nothing for a while – a thing we don't do often enough in today's society.
 Ironically Google's Budapest HQ is right next door to this laid-back garden.
 It is inside the complex, which is like a maze: you can enter through a playground, get to an indoor bar and club next, go further and there's a secluded garden, turn around and you'll end up playing laser tag: a great example of Budapest in a nutshell!

 Who doesn't know this problem?
 You want to be a good person and visit your grandparents on Sunday, maybe go to church, but you also feel the ever-present need to drown your Weltschmerz in alcohol at the same time?
-Well, that's where Zsiga bar can help you out: this charming establishment feels a little bit like grandma's old living room.
-Flower-patterns on the tablecloths and at the bar, crimson-coloured walls, surreal Jesus imagery, hearty goulash, pálinka shots.. and a small winter garden await.
+Well, that's where Zsiga bar could help you out in the past: this charming establishment felt a little bit like grandma's old living room.
+Flower-patterns on the tablecloths and at the bar, crimson-coloured walls, surreal Jesus imagery, hearty goulash, pálinka shots.. and a small winter garden used to await.

-MÜSZI (moved away to Izabella str 29 az MÜSZIközért)
+MÜSZI (moved away to Izabella str 29 as MÜSZIközért)

 Art?
 On a different level.
 If you are an artist or you want to meet some, MÜSZI is a good choice.
-It is less than a traditional pub or bar, and more of a creative, open center for the artistically minded (or those searching for a drink or two).
-Don't let the somewhat hidden, uninviting green metal doors plastered in stickers and decals turn you off – because on the inside, you'll find a great atmosphere, literally hundreds of chairs in big, open spaces, drinks, food, table football, board game nights and more.
-For those who find their creative spirit in the expansive halls of MÜSZI (2800 square meters), the center hosts on average 120 events per month, and there is more than enough space for artists and creatives, as well as NGOs, to use the event spaces for their purposes.
+The original venue was less than a traditional pub or bar, and more of a creative, open center for the artistically minded (or those searching for a drink or two).
+If you weren't turned off by the somewhat hidden, uninviting green metal doors plastered in stickers and decals, you could find a great atmosphere inside: literally hundreds of chairs in big, open spaces, drinks, food, table football, board game nights and more.
+For those who found their creative spirit in the expansive halls of MÜSZI (2800 square meters), the center used to host on average 120 events per month, and there was space for lots of artists and creatives, as well as NGOs.

 Csiga means snail, and the happy snail on the door sign invites you to come in and slow down a little.
 You come in, sit down at one of the charmingly mismatched tables, and order some of the good food, from fried salmon over veggies, or a burger with potato wedges in a little bucket.
 Csiga's interior has a curved staircase that leads up to an open, second level, that reminds me a little of a snail's house.
 And this reflects the design of this adorable place very well, I think – full of nooks and crannies, not geometric at all, but not crowded or claustrophobic on the other hand.
-It's next door to a lesser-known, local market at Rákóczi square and just a stone's throw away from Kék Ló bar!
+It's next door to a lesser-known, local market at Rákóczi square.

 Kék Ló aka the blue horse's unique point is that Virág Tóth designer dresses and clothing are a central part of the bar's design.
-Kék ló is also a kind of ruin bar, so you can expect a surreal interior with random objects scattered around the space.
-The way it's set up right now, you might as well call it a fashion pub.
-Kék Ló brings a unique atmosphere to the table that really has to be experienced rather than talked about .. think unexpected fashion shows!
-Head out to Víg street behind Rákóczi market and let's talk about the beverages now.
-On a hot day, the homemade lemonade is a pretty good choice.
-But the beer, coffee, and tea are also more than recommended.
-Vegans and vegetarians won't be left out in the cold either – the menu has them covered.
+Kék ló was also a kind of ruin bar, so you could expect a surreal interior with random objects scattered around the space.
+The way it was set up you might as well have called it a fashion pub.
+Kék Ló brought a unique atmosphere to the table that really had to be experienced rather than talked about .. think unexpected fashion shows with a horse head on and a random choreo..

 All Bars Baths And Pools Beach Bars Best Areas To Stay Bridges Budapest Info Cemetery District 8 Escape Games Fall Festivals Food Historical Sights Hungarian Inventions Indoor Activities Movies And Music Videos Museums Outdoor Activities Outdoor Bars Panorama Rainy Day Rooftop Bars Ruin Bars Statues Street Art Urban Legends Valentine's Day